Layer-wise Geometric Approximation Rates for Deep Networks: Proof of Theorem

 and \(f\in L^p([0,1]^d)\) implies the absolute continuity of the integral on sets of small measure.
 Since only finitely many levels are involved, one common \(\delta\) works for all \(\ell=0,1,\dots,L\).
-We shall also repeatedly use the elementary bound
+Moreover, by \eqref{eq:historical-transition-equals-current}, this same choice controls not only the transition set created at level \(\ell\), but also the accumulated historical transition set: